 In an interview with radio broadcaster RMF FM, PiS chairman and de-facto leader of Poland Jaroslaw Kaczynski insisted the elections “should be held” in May as originally planned.
 “We can’t say that we are postponing elections just because for some reason we think that this should be done.
 There must be constitutional premises”, he said.

-The presidential election is scheduled to be held on May 10, with a potential run-off two weeks later on May 24.
+The presidential election is scheduled to be held on May 10 in Poland, with a potential run-off two weeks later on May 24.
 A few days ago, Prime Minister Mateusz Morawiecki also supported the idea that “the elections should take place on the planned date”, while Poland’s deputy-Internal Affairs Minister Pawel Szefernaker said it was still unsure whether or not the election would go ahead according to plan.

 Citing the examples of other elections that have been postponed across Europe, opposition politicians and presidential hopefuls have called for the ballot to be delayed on the grounds that it could pose a major public health risk and that, since all campaign events have been cancelled, the election could not be held in free and fair circumstances.